Frauen-Regionalliga: Mode

 In all divisions a season consists of two rounds.
 A club meets every other club one time in each round, once at home and once away.
 The number of games thus depends on the number of teams in the division, ranging from ten in the south to fourteen in the west.
 The season typically starts in August or September, with the first round finishing in December.
 The second round then starts in February and ends in May or June.
 Occasionally the first games of the second round are held in December, though.

 The final standings are determined by points a club has gained during a season.
 A win is worth 3 points, a draw 1, and a loss 0.
 The tiebreakers are in descending order goal difference, goals for, and head-to-head results.
 If the tie cannot be broken a tiebreaking game is held.

 Until the end of the 2016–17 season the divisional champions were promoted the 2nd Bundesliga.
 After the 2017–18 season, two groups of four teams played a promotion round in which the group winners were also promoted, as the 2nd Bundesliga contracted to one division for the following season.
 Since 2018–19, the three winners of two-legged matches earn promotion.
 If a division champion declines to participate in the play-offs, its intended opponent is promoted instead and if the champion, especially a reserve team of a 2nd Bundesliga club, is ineligible, the next-placed, eligible club accedes to the promotion round.
 If the play-off winner declines or is refused promotion, the loser qualifies automatically for the 2nd Bundesliga in the next season and if the play-off loser also declines or is denied, no team is promoted and the number of relegations from the 2nd Bundesliga is reduced.

 There is no rule to which division of the 2nd Bundesliga a team is allocated and the German Football Association decides that from season to season.
 The number of teams relegated to the third tier depends on the clubs relegated from the 2nd Bundesliga.
 In a season no clubs might be relegated to a specific division of the Regionalliga while another division receives three new teams due to relegation.
 Promotion and relegation between the Regionalliga and the league beneath serves as a cushion to keep the divisions of the Regionalliga at the size they are supposed to have.

-For the 2024–25 season only, all five Regionalliga division winners will be promoted directly to the 2nd Bundesliga due to Frauen-Bundesliga's expansion to 14 teams in 2025–26 by promoting three teams from the second division and relegating one from the top division along with the retention of the current rule of three teams relegated from the 2nd Bundesliga.
+For the 2024–25 season only, all five Regionalliga division winners were promoted directly to the 2nd Bundesliga due to Frauen-Bundesliga's expansion to 14 teams in 2025–26 by promoting three teams from the second division and relegating one from the top division along with the retention of the current rule of three teams relegated from the 2nd Bundesliga.